Jamesreinhardt222/comm-documentation-assignment/docs/search.md

 Go to [https://my.slack.com/help/requests/new](https://slack.com/intl/en-ca/help/requests/new) to contact slack with your concerns.

 ### Web Page Issue
-If the web app is not working correctly, you can do the following.
+If the web app is not working correctly, please try the following:

 - Reload Slack
 - `ctrl R` on Windows